-I co-sponsored the first successful bill decriminalizing psilocybin mushrooms in the U.S., in Denver, Colorado.
+I co-sponsored the first successful initiative decriminalizing psilocybin mushrooms in the U.S., in Denver, Colorado.
 After this passed in 2019, several other cities began to successfully pass laws decriminalizing mushrooms and other plant medicines.

 I’ve worked with the American Kratom Association to fight against the DEA placing

 I’m also working to create clinical research studies around kratom to fight

 1) Volunteer or donate to one of the above nonprofits or another one of your choice.
 Be of service.